Brukinsa (Zanubrutinib)

 Driving and Operating Machinery

-Be careful before driving or using machines until you know how Brukinsa affects you.
-This medicine may cause fatigue, dizziness, or weakness in some people.
+Be careful when driving or using tools until you know how Brukinsa affects you, as it may cause fatigue or dizziness.

 Storage